oculus-samples/Unreal-GraphicsShowcase/README.md

 - Open command prompt and navigate to your UE5 directory.
 - Run: "GenerateProjectFiles.bat \<Full path to GraphicsShowcase.uproject\> -Game"
   - For example: "GenerateProjectFiles.bat D:\Unreal-GraphicsShowcase\GraphicsShowcase.uproject -Game"
-- Open UE5.sln in the engine directory.
+- Open GraphicsShowcase.sln in the project directory.
-- You should see GraphicsShowcase listed in the solution explorer.
-Right click and set this as your startup project.
+- You should see GraphicsShowcase listed in the solution explorer as the startup project (in bold).
+If not, Right click and set it as your startup project.

 **Controls**